reflow-project/weloop/README.md

 ## About the project
 This app is based on [CommonsPub](http://commonspub.org), a project to create a generic federated server, based on the `ActivityPub` and `ActivityStreams` web standards).

-We need to set some environment variables in order for MoodleNet to function, a list of which can be found in these files:
-- `.env`
-	- If you have a domain configured to point to your server, replace every instance of 'localhost' with 'your-domain-here.tld' and those of 'http:' with 'https:'  (the 's' is critical)
-	- **If you want to connect your instance with the MoodleNet "mothership" for indexing public content, search, and discovery**, and you agree with the [Terms for Instance Administrators](https://moodle.net/terms/admins/index.html), set CONNECT_WITH_MOTHERSHIP to true, otherwise set it to false.
-You should then email moodlenet-moderators@moodle.com to request an API key.
-- `.env.secrets.example` (which you must copy to `.env.secrets`)
-	- set each password and secret with something random and secure
-	- MAIL_DOMAIN and MAIL_KEY are needed to configure transactional email, sign up at [Mailgun](https://www.mailgun.com/) and then configure the domain name and key

 ## Structure

 ### High level folder structure: